yutanagano/smark.nvim/README.md

 Smark is a neovim plugin that helps you write and manipulate markdown lists.
 It has an opinionated design with the following principles:

-1. Always produce a sane list (e.g. list block is a clean tree, no sudden jumps in indentation level, correct numbering)
+1. Smark's outputs must always produce a sane list (e.g. list block is a clean tree, no sudden jumps in indentation level, correct numbering)
 2. Follow [Prettier's][prettier] style convention
 3. Automatically infer as much as possible